Vernon, California: History

 Leonis created an enticing attraction, leasing property to the founders of the city, for a baseball stadium, a 7,000-seat boxing arena, and the "world's longest bar", 100 feet long with thirty-seven bartenders.
+The Vernon Country Club was a popular night spot for young Hollywood for a time, especially during a brief window before national prohibition was instituted where Los Angeles was "dry" but Vernon still permitted the sale of alcohol.
 As industrialists from the East Coast traveled to Vernon for heavyweight matches, Leonis sold many of them on locating their West Coast factories in Vernon.
 By the 1930s, Owens-Illinois and Alcoa had facilities there, purchasing subsidized electricity from the new utility Vernon Light & Power.

 While some land adjacent to the original incorporated area was excluded from the city in 1910 and 1924, land to the east and south was incorporated in 1914, 1920, 1925, 1926 and 1928.
 The most important of these was that of 1925, when almost 800 acres of the Central Manufacturing District, which was already built up with 28 industrial plants, adding an assessed valuation of $8 million to the city's resources.
 This annexation was voted up unanimously by Mr & Mrs A. J. Olsen, of 4318 S. Downey Road, the only two legal voters in the district.
 Such selective annexations ensured industrial areas were brought within the city, while residential areas were excluded.

 The Studebaker factory was built in 1938 at 4530 Loma Vista Avenue.
 It was the company's only West Coast factory, producing 64 cars a day.
 It was closed in 1956, and ten years later in 1966, Studebaker folded.
 It is now the location of St. Regis Paper.

 Following Leonis' death in 1953, he left behind an estate reportedly worth $8 million, as well as several parcels of land, to his grandson Leonis.
 Leonis Malburg first won a council seat in 1956 and was elected mayor in 1974.
 "Vernon has long been dogged by accusations that it is a fiefdom run by a family that has held sway over the town for generations."